 Virtual Edu-tainment offered during COVID-19!

-Free, fun, educational, entertaining, and online.
-Something for all ages!
+Free, fun, educational, & entertaining virtual events for all ages!

 Tours & Education Programs

 Scheduled tours are normally for 6–15 people.
 Tours are ideal for retiree groups, college classes, or those adults looking for something a little different.
 Museum staff or volunteer docents lead groups on guided tours of the museum.
 Tours cover cryptologic history and the role that making and breaking codes has had in American/world history.
 You'll hear how messages were sent during the Civil War, how the U.S. entered WWI due to a decoded German message, operate a real working German Enigma from WWII, see the machine that decrypted the Japanese "Dec.
 7, 1941," message, learn about the Native American Code Talkers, see some of the earliest supercomputers and secure telephones, and much more.
 Special emphasis can be placed on any of these areas upon request.

 Groups should schedule in advance (301-688-5849) , but walk-ins are welcome if a docent is available.
 The minimal number for scheduled tours is six people.

 Tours last approximately 1.5 hours.
 (Shorter or longer tours can be accommodated upon request).